 The legacy assembler.
-This assembles A32, A64, and T32 ARM syntax assembly code.
+This assembles A32, A64, and T32 assembly code, using ARM syntax.

 Only use armasm for legacy ARM syntax assembly code.
 Use the armclang assembler and GNU syntax for all new assembly files.

 armlink

 The linker.
 This combines the contents of one or more object files with selected parts of one or more object libraries to produce an executable program.